 Your Christmas tree will be chipped into mulch which is used in local landscaping projects which helps to conserve soil and keep plants healthy.

 Keep feeding birds but beware of pigeons!

-They are after your winter greens so make sure that the netting is secure.
+They are after your winter greens so make sure that your horticultural netting is secure to protect new plants.